mahdibani/BUILD/README.md

 # PowerPointLess

 **PowerPointLess** is an autonomous, multi-agent presentation agency powered by Google Gemini.
-Give it a topic — it researches, reasons, builds the slides, and stress-tests them with a mock Q&A session.
+Give it a topic, it researches, reasons, builds the slides, and stress-tests them with a mock Q&A session.

 ## Architecture

 ![Build architecture diagram](assets/build-arch.png)

 The pipeline runs through four phases: **intent classification** → **multimodal research & ingestion** → **specialist agent reasoning** → **deck production + challenger Q&A**.
-Each phase is handled by a dedicated agent — The Scout, The Architect/Strategist/Scholar/Storyteller, The Producer, and The Challenger.
+Each phase is handled by a dedicated agent : The Scout, The Architect/Strategist/Scholar/Storyteller, The Producer, and The Challenger.

 ## Agent Roster